apache/cloudstack-documentation/source/installguide/configuration.rst

       zone.

-   -  **Network Offering.** Your choice here determines what network services will be available on the network for guest VMs.
+   -  **Network Offering.** Your choice here determines what network services will be available on the network for Guest Instances.

       .. cssclass:: table-striped table-bordered table-hover

       ===============================================  ===================================================================================================================
       Network Offering                                 Description
       ===============================================  ===================================================================================================================
       DefaultSharedNetworkOfferingWithSGService        If you want to enable security groups for guest traffic isolation, choose this.
-(See Using Security Groups to                                                              Control Traffic to VMs.)
+(See Using Security Groups to                                                              Control Traffic to instances.)
       DefaultSharedNetworkOffering                     If you do not need security groups, choose this.
       DefaultSharedNetscalerEIPandELBNetworkOffering   If you have installed a Citrix NetScaler appliance as part of your zone network, and you will be using its Elastic                                                         IP and Elastic Load Balancing features, choose this.
 With the EIP and ELB features, a basic zone with security                                                             groups enabled can offer 1:1 static NAT and load balancing.
       ===============================================  ===================================================================================================================

-   -  **Network Domain.** (Optional) If you want to assign a special domain name to the guest VM network, specify the DNS suffix.
+   -  **Network Domain.** (Optional) If you want to assign a special domain name to the Guest Instance network, specify the DNS suffix.

    -  **Public.** A public zone is available to all users.
 A zone that is not public will be assigned to a particular domain.
-Only users in that domain will be allowed to create guest VMs in this zone.
+Only users in that domain will be allowed to create Guest Instances in this zone.

 #.
 Choose which traffic types will be carried by the physical network.